 - Heavy lifting requirements;

 While trucking regulations exist to ensure that drivers get enough rest before they get behind the wheel, it is difficult to regulate issues such as high blood pressure.
 Yet health concerns may put drivers at just as great of a risk of an accident as lack of sleep.
 Every two years, truck drivers do have to “undergo medical certification.”
 But if the facts of the study are true of truckers across the country, it seems as though medical certifications are not doing enough—or are not happening with enough frequency—to help keep drivers healthy.

 If you or someone you love suffered serious injuries in a trucking accident, you may be able to file a claim for compensation.
 Do not hesitate to discuss your case with an experienced Champaign truck accident lawyer.
-Contact Woodruff Johnson & Evans to learn more about how we can assist you with your lawsuit.
+Contact Woodruff Johnson & Evans Law Offices to learn more about how we can assist you with your lawsuit.